 After a 30-minute drive from the airport, we checked in at Malpas Hotel, a splendid five-star property perched on a hillock overlooking the expansive bluish Mediterranean.

 When you land in north Cyprus, your first point of visit is Nicosia (known as Lefkosa in TRNC), the world’s last divided capital.
 Since 1974, Cyprus has been divided by a UN-patrolled buffer zone, called the Green Line, which snakes east-west across the countryside and symbolically slices the walled capital in two.
 Our base to explore the walled city was Bayuk Han.

-One of the most important architectural works of the Ottoman period, Buyuk Han (Great Inn) is located in the traditional market centre within the City Walls.
-The old rooms of the inn are now occupied by shops, all of which surround the small octagonal masjid that sits at the centre of the courtyard.
+One of the most important architectural works of the Ottoman period, Buyuk Han (Great Inn) is located in the traditional market center within the City Walls.
+The old rooms of the inn are now occupied by shops, all of which surround the small octagonal masjid that sits at the center of the courtyard.